rock-stevens/rocks-simple-openpose-editor/README.md

 ### Downloads

-Offline version available for privacy-focused workflows.
+This offline version is also useful for privacy-focused workflows.

 Just download the repository file and save to your computer.
 Then unzip/untar and open 'rkopenpose.html' in your web browser, 0% internet needed, 100% offline.